Shoe Carnival (NASDAQ:SCVL) Updates FY 2022 Earnings Guidance

 Shoe Carnival (NASDAQ:SCVL – Get Rating) updated its FY 2022 earnings guidance on Wednesday.
 The company provided earnings per share guidance of $3.95-$4.15 for the period, compared to the consensus earnings per share estimate of $4.10.
 The company issued revenue guidance of $1.38 billion-$1.42 billion, compared to the consensus revenue estimate of $1.42 billion.

-The company also recently disclosed a quarterly dividend, which was paid on Monday, April 18th.
-Investors of record on Monday, April 4th were given a $0.09 dividend.
-The ex-dividend date of this dividend was Friday, April 1st.
-This is an increase from Shoe Carnival’s previous quarterly dividend of $0.07.
-This represents a $0.36 annualized dividend and a yield of 1.13%.
-Shoe Carnival’s dividend payout ratio (DPR) is currently 6.65%.

-In other Shoe Carnival news, Director Andrea R. Guthrie sold 1,300 shares of the firm’s stock in a transaction dated Wednesday, April 13th.
-The shares were sold at an average price of $31.40, for a total transaction of $40,820.00.
-Following the transaction, the director now owns 24,746 shares of the company’s stock, valued at approximately $777,024.40.
-The transaction was disclosed in a filing with the SEC, which can be accessed through this link.
-32.00% of the stock is currently owned by company insiders.
+In other Shoe Carnival news, Director Andrea R. Guthrie sold 1,300 shares of the business’s stock in a transaction dated Wednesday, April 13th.
+The shares were sold at an average price of $31.40, for a total value of $40,820.00.
+Following the completion of the transaction, the director now directly owns 24,746 shares in the company, valued at $777,024.40.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Insiders own 32.00% of the company’s stock.

-Several institutional investors and hedge funds have recently made changes to their positions in the company.
-BlackRock Inc. grew its stake in shares of Shoe Carnival by 1.8% in the 4th quarter.
-BlackRock Inc. now owns 2,912,425 shares of the company’s stock worth $113,819,000 after purchasing an additional 51,564 shares during the last quarter.
-Dimensional Fund Advisors LP grew its stake in shares of Shoe Carnival by 1.2% in the 1st quarter.
-Dimensional Fund Advisors LP now owns 2,032,032 shares of the company’s stock worth $59,255,000 after purchasing an additional 24,838 shares during the last quarter.
-Vanguard Group Inc. boosted its holdings in shares of Shoe Carnival by 6.9% in the first quarter.
-Vanguard Group Inc. now owns 1,527,571 shares of the company’s stock worth $44,545,000 after buying an additional 97,942 shares during the period.
-LSV Asset Management boosted its holdings in shares of Shoe Carnival by 2.0% in the first quarter.
-LSV Asset Management now owns 419,524 shares of the company’s stock worth $12,233,000 after buying an additional 8,100 shares during the period.
-Finally, Bank of New York Mellon Corp boosted its holdings in shares of Shoe Carnival by 102.4% in the third quarter.
-Bank of New York Mellon Corp now owns 229,501 shares of the company’s stock worth $7,441,000 after buying an additional 116,121 shares during the period.
-64.18% of the stock is currently owned by institutional investors.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
+Bank of New York Mellon Corp lifted its stake in shares of Shoe Carnival by 102.4% in the 3rd quarter.
+Bank of New York Mellon Corp now owns 229,501 shares of the company’s stock valued at $7,441,000 after purchasing an additional 116,121 shares during the period.
+Lazard Asset Management LLC boosted its stake in shares of Shoe Carnival by 131,468.2% during the 1st quarter.
+Lazard Asset Management LLC now owns 115,780 shares of the company’s stock worth $3,376,000 after acquiring an additional 115,692 shares in the last quarter.
+Vanguard Group Inc. grew its position in shares of Shoe Carnival by 6.9% during the 1st quarter.
+Vanguard Group Inc. now owns 1,527,571 shares of the company’s stock valued at $44,545,000 after acquiring an additional 97,942 shares during the period.
+Deutsche Bank AG increased its stake in shares of Shoe Carnival by 593.1% in the 4th quarter.
+Deutsche Bank AG now owns 76,928 shares of the company’s stock valued at $3,006,000 after purchasing an additional 65,829 shares in the last quarter.
+Finally, Renaissance Technologies LLC acquired a new position in Shoe Carnival in the 4th quarter worth about $2,516,000.
+Institutional investors and hedge funds own 64.18% of the company’s stock.

 Shoe Carnival, Inc, together with its subsidiaries, operates as a family footwear retailer in the United States.
 The company offers range of dress, casual, work, and athletic shoes, as well as sandals and boots for men, women, and children; and various accessories.
 As of January 29, 2022, it operated 372 stores in 35 states and Puerto Rico under the Shoe Carnival banner; and 21 locations across the Southeast under the Shoe Station banner.